Where were you born? Where do you live now?

-I am an entrepreneur in the Cannabis and biotech industry in Jerusalem.
+I am an entrepreneur in the cannabis and biotech industry in Jerusalem.

 Hillel was trying to get me involved before I even started my first class in Vermont.
-I knew they were available, but it wasn’t until the beginning of sophomore year that I wanted to get involved with something bigger than myself.
+But it wasn’t until the beginning of sophomore year that I wanted to get involved with something bigger than myself.
 I was studying the Holocaust more in depth, I took a yearlong class on the religious and moral response to the Holocaust, and I was searching for something important to do.

 Hillel was knocking on my door and I decided to let them in.
 I told them I was not interested in doing anything religious, but I would love to focus on social justice.
-The Director mentioned different program options and brought up ethnic cleansing in Sudan (2004).
+The director mentioned different program options and brought up ethnic cleansing in Sudan (2004).
 There wasn’t a lot written on it on the time, so I started researching Sudan and Darfur and wanted to get more involved.
 I needed to work with people across the country and all over the world.
 Hillel invested in me and started a campus club that gave me tremendous leadership training.
 I founded Stand, which is a student-led movement to end mass atrocities and genocide.
 Hillel was also the first entity to send me to Israel in 2005.
-Being at Hillel was the first time I didn’t feel like I stood out for Jewish, I didn’t have to feel like the ‘other’ and it was very calming.
+Being at Hillel was the first time I didn’t feel like I stood out for being Jewish.
+I didn’t have to feel like the ‘other.’

 I want to establish a more representational board outside of North America and I want to see younger representation.

 The issues that are closest to my heart are social justice and empowering students to change the world and improve their communities.

 What trends do you see right now in Jewish life on campus?